autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 ### Lane-changing phase

-The lane-changing phase consist of the shifted path that moves ego from current lane to the target lane.
+The lane-changing phase consists of the shifted path that moves ego from current lane to the target lane.
 Total duration of lane-changing phase is computed from the `shift_length`, `lateral_jerk` and `lateral_acceleration`.

 In principle, positive longitudinal acceleration is considered during lane-changing phase, and is computes as follows.